dfgordon/vscode-disk-image-notebook/README.md

 ## Demo

+The interface has evolved compared to what is shown, but basic ideas remain the same.

 <img src="dimg.gif" alt="session capture"/>

 note: install appropriate language extensions to gain highlights, diagnostics, etc., upon opening a file in the editor.
 Often the file must be saved before analysis becomes available.